Has Technology Made Us Stupid or Just Lazy?

 Occasionally, we all fall for misleading statistics.
 I know I have, even though I typically have a better detector.

-If you are unable to find the source under layers of Google pages, there’s a good chance the information is the figment of someone’s imagination.
+If you are unable to find the source under layers of Google pages, there’s a good chance the information is the figment of someone’s imagination – or the inaccurate slush of AI scraping.

 Question – verify – know.